MoneyGeek’s Take

 Cash Advance Fee

-The Destiny® Mastercard® does not charge any fee for cash advances during the first year, which is an uncommon benefit.
-After this period, there is a charge of $5 or 5%, whichever is higher (up to a limit of $100).
-Note that although there is no cash advance fee, you will still be charged a significantly high APR of 29.9%, which will accrue interest from the date of the transaction.
+There is a charge of $5 or 5%, whichever is higher (up to a limit of $100).
+Note that although there is no cash advance fee, you will still be charged a significantly high APR of 35.90%, which will accrue interest from the transaction date.

 Late Fees

-The card charges a fee of $40 for any late payments.
+The card charges a fee of up to $41 for any late payments.
 This is in addition to the APR charges that accrue on the total outstanding amount.
 Missing payments may also impact your credit score.

 You can compare this card with other cards for students or those with lower credit scores.
 You must keep in mind the charges that the cards levy, such as the APR and annual fees.
 You can find this information on the card provider’s website, in your last bill statement or on the credit card agreement database provided by the Consumer Financial Protection Bureau.